 Another interesting discussion emerged.
 The charity claimed that none of the payments received were ‘consideration’, and that, if they were ‘voluntary contributions’ from parents, and therefore true donations (as the charity claimed), there could not be an economic activity.
 Whereas that assertion is correct as a principle, the tribunal considered whether it was true in this case.

 There was the usual debate about the veracity of statements and testimony, but the tribunal decided that the charity’s tendency to describe payments as ‘voluntary’ contributions was not realistic, and that these were fees, not donations.
 At the very least this emphasises the point that merely calling something a ‘donation’ is irrelevant.
 The payment must be truly voluntary in every sense to be a donation.

 Yeshivas demonstrated that those who could not afford to pay were given remission from contributing, but that is not the test.
 The tribunal believed HMRC’s contention that those who could afford it had no practical choice but to pay.
 Yet, this was not regarded as being strictly a means-tested payment in the sense of the Finland decision by the CJEU, so the tribunal believed that the payment was linked to the cost of the service, and was a fee.
 Had it not been for the creche/nursery point discussed above, the service would have been an economic activity.

 So, the charity was successful.
 It also faced challenges relating to the design of the construction works, for which it was hoping the zero rate would apply, by virtue of the question of relevant charitable purpose use.
-However, the issues raised by that are a different story, and perhaps one for a later commentary.
+A separate commentary by Graham, on this case, considering whether a structure was an annexe or not can be read here.